-The objective of this paper is to present a simple rule, self-consistency rule, for evaluating the consistency of inventory control systems.
+The outline of the paper is as follows.
+First the terms consistency and self-consistency is defined, then we present and derive the self-consistency rule.
+We then apply the rule to some flow networks, such as units in series and recycle system.
+This is followed by a derivation of some more specific rules before we end up with some more complex examples, including distillation and recycle reactors.
 Note that the present paper focuses on analysis of a given control structure.
-The design of the inventory control system, which in particular is related to the placement of the throughput manipulator, is discussed in more detail in Aske.
+The design of the inventory control system, which in particular is related to the placement of the throughput manipulator, is discussed in more detail in Aske.8

-Remark on notation: In this paper, when a flow is left unused or with a flow controller (FC), then this indicates that this flow is not used for inventory control.
-Instead the flow is either (1) used as a throughput manipulator (TPM), (2) given by another part of the plant (disturbance for our part), (3) fixed or (4) left as a degree of freedom for other control tasks.
-Also note that the general term used in this paper for an inventory controller is IC.
-This usually involves a level controller (LC) (liquid) or a pressure controller (PC) (gas).
+Remark on notation: In this paper, when a flow (valve) is left unused or with a flow controller (FC), then this indicates that this is a given flow.
+By the term "given flow" we mean that the flow is not used for inventory control but rather given by conditions outside the inventory control system.
+For example, a "given flow" can be

+- 1. a throughput manipulator (TPM), - 2. a flow that comes from another part of the plant (disturbance for our part), - 3. a fixed flow - 4. a flow that is used for other control tasks (eg., control of composition or temperature).